Factbox: Criminal charges in police killings of Black Americans

 Criminal charges: One officer is charged with second-degree murder and manslaughter.
 Three others have been charged with aiding and abetting.

-RAYSHARD BROOKS, a 27-year-old Black man, was shot twice in the back on June 12, 2020, as he ran from Atlanta police and fired a Taser at one officer, a non-deadly weapon he had seized from another officer to escape a drunk-driving arrest.
+RAYSHARD BROOKS, a 27-year-old Black man, was shot twice in the back on June 12, 2020, as he ran from Atlanta police and fired a Taser at one officer, a non-deadly weapon he had seized from a second officer to escape a drunk-driving arrest.

-Settlement: No lawsuit had been filed against Atlanta police as of Aug.
-5.

 Criminal charges: One Atlanta police officer was fired and charged with murder.
 A second was placed on administrative duty and charged with aggravated assault.
 The city’s police chief resigned.

-Reporting by Lawrence Hurley, Andrea Januta and Daniel Trotta; Editing by Heather Timmons and Aurora Ellis
+Reporting by Lawrence Hurley, Andrea Januta and Daniel Trotta; Editing by Heather Timmons, Aurora Ellis and Howard Goller

 Our Standards: The Thomson Reuters Trust Principles.